LCHeffernan/blackjack-gui/README.md

 - Fork the repository.
 - Clone down your fork using `git clone`.
 - Change directory into your cloned folder and run `npm install`.
-- To run all tests run the command `npm test`
+- To run all React component tests run the command `npm test`.
+- To run the unit tests for the objects run `npm run unit`.
+- To run the integration test for the objects run `npm run int`.

 ---